awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 ## Setting up DevOps Guru for RDS<a name="devops-guru-for-rds.configuring"></a>

-To allow DevOps Guru for RDS to publish insights for an Amazon Aurora database, complete the following tasks\.
+To allow DevOps Guru for Amazon RDS to publish insights for an Amazon Aurora database, complete the following tasks\.

 **Topics**
 + [Configuring IAM access policies for DevOps Guru for RDS](#devops-guru-for-rds.configuring.access)